 WHEREAS, the number and breadth of criminal laws has grown dramatically in recent years at the federal level and in many states; and

-WHEREAS, there are now more than 4,500 federal statutory crimes and thousands more regulatory crimes created by agency rulemaking; and
+WHEREAS, there are now nearly 5,000 federal statutory crimes and an estimated 300,000 or more regulatory crimes created by agency rulemaking; and

-WHEREAS, many federal and state proposals that create and enhance criminal penalties do not include a comprehensive fiscal note that reflects the estimated costs to both the public and private sectors, including corrections, courts, prosecutorial expenses, public defenders and appointed counsel for indigent defendants, law enforcement, compliance costs for businesses, and other costs; and
+WHEREAS, many federal and state proposals that create and enhance criminal penalties do not include a comprehensive fiscal note that reflects the estimated costs to both the public and private sectors, including corrections, courts, prosecutorial expenses, public defenders and appointed counsel for indigent defendants, law enforcement, compliance costs for businesses, and other costs including any specific references to public-private partnerships in the criminal justice system; and

 WHEREAS, the creation of new criminal penalties is often obscured because these penalties are buried in legislation that is thousands of pages such as the convoluted Dodd-Frank bill enacted by Congress; and